Home Compare ADS.DE vs GAP

 adidas vs The Gap: Which Stock Looks Stronger in 2026?

-adidas holds the cleaner structural position, with the lead spread across growth and valuation.
+adidas holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 The Gap still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward The Gap, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with adidas, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ADS.DE: HDAX, GAP: Russell 1000).